edermartins/Epp/README.md

 The file `homologation.php` helps you to follow all the necessary steps for that ;)

+### Use the composer to include this features to your project

 ### How to register a new domain?

 To register a new domain, follow these simple sequences: